koalneu/IoTBay/README.md

 NEED TO DO:

-text field checks
+text field checks - ???
+NOT SURE HOW TO DO

-move MODEL functions to Controller

-Handle guest -> automatically guest remove buttons etc.

-Add button to return to landing page on each screen

-Database for acesss logs
-- ID

-- Name

-- Date

-- Time

-- Action

-- Message
+Account for admin and staff logins - ??
+NOT SURE WHATS HAPPENNING WITH THAT